siusoon/UnerasableCharactersII/README.md

 More info on the text from Weiboscope:  Fu, King-wa and Chan, Chung-hong and Chau, Michael, Assessing Censorship on Microblogs in China: Discriminatory Keyword Analysis and Impact Evaluation of the 'Real Name Registration' Policy (May 15, 2013).
 IEEE Internet Computing, Vol. 17, No. 3, pp. 42-50, May-June 2013, doi:10.1109/MIC.2013.28.
 Available at SSRN: https://ssrn.com/abstract=2265271

-* the change from 200 records to 1000 records have been logged on 10 Aug 2022
+*the change from 200 records to 1000 records has been logged on 10 Aug 2022*

 Proposed installation setup: